SkylineCommunications/dataminer-docs/develop/devguide/Connector/AdvancedViewTablesOtherElement.md

 >
 > - In case the tables of the source elements can have conflicting primary keys (i.e. it is possible that at least two source elements each have a row with the same primary key), use a column of type "viewTableKey" (see viewTableKey).
 This will prefix the primary key with [DMA ID]_[Element ID]_.
 > - For direct view tables, it is not possible to include a column without the preceding columns being included.
-> - Prior to DataMiner 9.5.7, direct view tables were not automatically refreshed in Cube.
-However, in DataMiner 9.5.7 (RN 16999), an update mechanism has been added to refresh these tables.
-When the update mechanism is used, this will be indicated below the table, together with the time when the table was last updated and a button that allows you to update the table manually.
+> - In recent DataMiner versions, direct view tables are automatically refreshed in Cube.<!-- RN 16999 --> When the update mechanism is used, this will be indicated below the table, together with the time when the table was last updated and a button that allows you to update the table manually.

 ## Updating direct views showing data from elements on remote agents

-From DataMiner 10.0.12 (RN 27547) onwards, DirectView updates are supported in the following scenarios:
+DirectView updates are supported in the following scenarios:<!-- RN 27547 -->

 - DirectView based on a view of the same protocol.